ansible-collections/ibm_zos_core/roles/job_status/README.md

 # ibm.ibm_zos_core.job_status

-This role gathers job status and if the jos is active about a giving a job_id.
+This role gathers job status information and checks if a job is active, given a specific job ID.

 ## Role Variables